Pyre540/tinkers-levelling-addon/README.md

 ## Features

-- Earn tool XP by performing actions with your tools (mining, harvesting, shearing, attacking)
+- Earn tool XP by performing actions with your tools (mining, harvesting, shearing, attacking, etc.)
 - Earn armor XP by taking damage or using Thorns modifier
-- Gain 1 free modifier and/or stat per level up
+- Gain 1 free modifier slot and/or stat per level up
 - Customize the order of modifier slot and/or stat types gained after each level up (or set it to random)
 - Set maximum level (or make it unlimited)
 - Adjust level requirements and experience sources